 Here’s how lead scoring has evolved through the ages, today, coming to rest on the doorstep of a prospect’s behavior.

-In the past, marketers would assign a high score to a person who held a certain rank within an organization, simply because they thought he held the power of decision for purchase.
+In the past, marketers would assign a high score to a person who held a certain rank within an organization, simply because they thought he held the decision-making power for purchases.

 A marketer based this on what’s generally defined as explicit data.
 That silo-type of scoring is history.